Potential softening and eccentricity dynamics in razor-thin, nearly-Keplerian discs: Comparison: Power-Law Discs

 \subsection{Variation of disc model --- $p$ and $q$}

 We now examine the dependence of $\psi_1$ and $\psi_2$ on the specifics of the disc model reflected in power-law indices $p$ and $q$.
-Fig. \ref{fig:f4}A,B illustrates the results based on different softening prescriptions\footnote{ We do not present results obtained by the method of \citet{teygor16}.} assuming a softening value of $\varsigma = 10^{-3}$ (for which Fig. \ref{fig:f1}A, B suggests good convergence of $\psi_1$ and $\psi_2$).
-For reference, black open circles show the expected behavior of $\psi_1$ and $\psi_2$ based on SR15.
+Fig. \ref{fig:f4}A,B illustrates the results based on different softening prescriptions\footnote{We do not present results obtained by the method of \citet{teygor16}.} assuming a softening value of $\varsigma = 10^{-3}$ (for which Fig. \ref{fig:f1}A, B suggests good convergence of $\psi_1$ and $\psi_2$).
+For reference, black open circles show the expected behavior of $\psi_1$ and $\psi_2$ computed by \citet{sil15} using the un-softened Heppenheimer approach.

 It is clear that the softened formalisms of both \citet{tou02} and \citet{hah03} perfectly reproduce the expected behavior of the pre-factors $\psi_1$ and $\psi_2$ as a function of $p$ and $q$ (i.e. for various PL disc models).
 On the other hand, the prescription of \citet{tre98} predicts a behavior of $\psi_1$ and $\psi_2$ only in qualitative agreement with the expected results: the computed values of secular coefficients deviate by tens of per cent from that of SR15.
 For all values of $p$ and $q$, the formalism of \citet{tre98} yields an additional positive contribution to $\psi_1$ equal to $1/2\pi$ and a negative contribution to $\psi_2$ equal to $-1/\pi$ (these offsets are highlighted in Fig. \ref{fig:f4}A,B by scale bars).
 Although these differences are not very significant, they lead to (1) predicting a wrong sign for the test-particle free-precession rate for $p \approx 0$ or $p \approx 3$ (for which SR15 yields $\psi_1\approx 0$), and (2) a mismatch of tens of per cent between the disc-driven forced eccentricity oscillations, $e_p^m / e_d(a) = | \psi_2/\psi_1|$, and the expectations based on SR15.
 The latter point is illustrated in Figure \ref{fig:f4}C.